shaheedinc/eye-tracker-ios/README.md

 ## Configure Firebase

-1. Create a firebase app using the firebase console.
+1. Create a firebase app using the Firebase console.
-2. Add an IOS app on the firebase console.
+2. Add an iOS app on the Firebase console.
-3. Copy and paste the GoogleService-Info.plist file on your IOS Application's root directory.
+3. Copy and paste the GoogleService-Info.plist file on your iOS Application's root directory.

 Run the App: